r-token/the-golden-hurricast/src/pages/2019-09-13-spartan-recap/index.md

 date: "09/13/2019"
 sortDate: "2019/09/13"
 title: "Golden Hurristats: A Spartan Recap"
-tags: ['football', 'stats']
+authors: "Matt Rechtien"
-excerpt: "Stats recapping the Michigan State game"
+tags: ['football', 'stats', 'golden hurristats']
 ---

 Welcome to the first edition of The Golden Hurristats!
 This is a weekly column where I’ll focus on some stats that I think are having an impact on Tulsa’s football season.